GPII/universal/README.md

 #### Running tests using a VM
 A VM can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
 Please ensure the [requirements](https://github.com/GPII/qi-development-environments/#requirements) have been met.
 The ``vagrant up`` command can then be used to provision a new VM.

-Following provisioning, tests can be run in the VM from the host system as follows:
+Following the provisioning phase, tests can be run in the VM directly from the host system, without the need to log into the VM or interact with its console.

+From your project's top-level directory (where the Vagrantfile and Gruntfile.js files reside), run:

 - node-based tests: `grunt node-tests`
 - browser-based tests: `grunt browser-tests`
 - production tests: `grunt node-production-tests`

 The ``grunt tests`` command will run the browser and Node based tests.

+These Grunt tasks will run the correct Vagrant commands to connect to the VM and run the tests within the isolated environment.
+You can also run `vagrant ssh` to connect to the VM (or open the VirtualBox console and interface with the desktop environment) and run the tests manually if you wish.

 Usage
 -----